 ‘Interesting’, he thinks while quietly reading the comics like he’s done for 50 plus years each morning.

-GoldLions Premium Member about 1 month ago
+GoldLions Premium Member 3 months ago

 Cute, poor Jim,.